GRR1317/cinema-ticket/README.md

 + I tried to acquire distributed lock but that did not work as expected
 + Api endpoints can be a bit refined
 + Api Responses can be more structured
++ servert.js has inmemory implementation of same apis